 May 07, 2019

-As the temperature begins to rise outside, people across the Washington, D.C. metro area are cranking up the AC inside.
-An annoyance many homeowners experience is the unexpected sensation of warm air blowing through the vents when the air conditioning is supposed to be running.
+As the temperature rises outside, people across the Washington, D.C. metro area are cranking up the AC inside.
+This all works perfectly until you notice your AC blowing warm air, which is an annoyance many homeowners experience during the hottest months of the year.

 Let’s explore some of the most common causes of insufficient cooling in your home:

-If your air conditioner is blowing hot air, the first step is to check your thermostat.
+If you notice your AC blowing warm air, the first step is to check your thermostat.
 It seems obvious, but an incorrectly set thermostat is one of the most common reasons for insufficient cooling.

 Maybe your thermostat reset after a power outage, or perhaps you powered down the AC and opened a window for some fresh air, only to forget to turn the cooling back on after the window had been closed.
-It’s very possible that your air conditioning isn’t cooling your home properly due to a simple error with the thermostat, so it’s worth double-checking the settings to ensure the air conditioning is turned on.
+It’s possible to find your AC blowing warm air instead of cooling your home properly because of a simple error with the thermostat, so it’s worth double-checking the settings to ensure the air conditioning is turned on.

 You should also check whether the fan setting on your thermostat is set to “auto” or “on”.
 “Auto” means that the fan will kick on only when your system is heating or cooling.
 Once your home reaches the desired temperature, the fan shuts off.
-If your fan is set to “on”, it will continually blow air, even if your air conditioner isn’t actively cooling your home.
-This results in warm air blowing through the vents.
-Homeowners interested in saving money on cooling should keep the fan set to “auto”.
+If your fan is set to “on,” it will continually blow air, even if your air conditioner isn’t actively cooling your home.
+This can result in your AC blowing warm air through the vents.
+Homeowners interested in saving money on cooling should keep the fan set to “auto.”

 Read more: 3 Ways to Save Money on Air Conditioning This Summer

-Another possible explanation for insufficient cooling is a tripped circuit breaker.
+Another possible explanation for your AC trouble is a tripped circuit breaker.
 If your outdoor HVAC unit isn’t receiving electricity, it won’t be able to cool the air in your home.
-This results in warm or hot air blowing from the indoor air conditioning unit.
+This results in warm air blowing from the indoor air conditioning unit.